 Healthy Michigan Plan is available through your local Health Department or Department of Health and Human Services (MDHHS).
-If you would like more information or have questions about Healthy Michigan Plan covered services you can go this this website www.michigan.gov/healthymichiganplan or you can call the Beneficiary Help Line at 1-800-642-3195.
-If you need additional assistance regarding Healthy Michigan Plan contact Customer Services for assistance.
+If you would like more information or have questions about Healthy Michigan Plan covered services you can go to www.michigan.gov/healthymichiganplan or call the Beneficiary Help Line at 1-800-642-3195.

-8.0 ACCESSIBILITY AND ACCOMMODATIONS TO PARTICIPATE IN SERVICES
+8.0 LANGUAGE ASSISTANCE AND ACCOMMODATIONS